 Ph.D.
 (Religion & Theological Ethics, minor Anthropology): Baylor University

 M.Div.: Assemblies of God Theological Seminary

-In addition to teaching at the Seminary, Dr. Alexander oversees the public policy initiatives of the Seminary’s Sider Center on Ministry and Public Policy.
-Prior to coming to Palmer, he taught four years at Azusa Pacific University’s Graduate School of Theology and nine years at Southwestern Assemblies of God University.
-Paul has authored two books, edited another, and has four books under contract.
-His first book, Peace to War: Shifting Allegiances in the Assemblies of God (Cascadia/Herald Press, 2009), won the international Pneuma Book of the Year award and reflects in part his efforts to explore the history, demise, and possible reemergence of a Pentecostal peace witness and to encourage Pentecostals (and other Christians) to rediscover their early commitments to nonviolence and peace.
+In addition to teaching at the Seminary, Dr. Alexander co-directs the Seminary’s Sider Center on Ministry and Public Policy and is the Co-President of Evangelicals for Social Action.
+Prior to coming to Palmer in 2010, he taught four years at Azusa Pacific University’s Graduate School of Theology and nine years at Southwestern University.
+Paul has published seven books and dozens of articles.
+His first book, Peace to War: Shifting Allegiances in the Assemblies of God (Cascadia/Herald Press, 2009), won the Pneuma Book of the Year award and reflects in part his efforts to explore the history, demise, and possible reemergence of a peace with justice witness in the Pentecostal movement.